-The principal dentist told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including; Tamil, Nepalese, Punjabi, Farsi, Hindi, Gujarati and Persian.
+One of the principal dentists told us that the local population was diverse with a mix of patients from various cultures and background.
+Staff at the practice spoke a range of different languages including; Tamil, Farsi, Hindi, Urdu, and Bengali.
 A hearing loop was also available for patients that had hearing difficulties